 It takes the average male 2 to 3 hours to process 25 gm., monitor your intake closely and don’t overeat just to get more protein, remember were over 50.
 The body is not going to process extra food and macronutrients like that of a 25-year-old.

 If your over 50 and strength training you do need protein to assist with muscle repair.
-Allow yourself one or possibly two protein shakes per day. try to get most of your protein from whole food sources such as: lean cuts of beef, fish, egg whites, chicken, low fat yogurt etc.
+Allow yourself a protein shakes per training day. try to get most of your protein from whole food sources such as: lean cuts of beef, fish, egg whites, chicken, low fat yogurt etc.

 Complex carbs can be found in: